npiv/chatblade/README.md

 You can do that by either passing `--openai-api-key KEY` or by setting an env variable `OPENAI_API_KEY` (recommended).
 The examples below all assume an env variable is set.

 ### Install
-on linux like systems you should be able to just checkout the project and  `pip install .`
+On Linux-like systems, you should be able to just check out the project and run `pip install .`.

 ## Some Examples